kora-projects/kora-docs/mkdocs/blog/en/kora-startup-vs-build-time.md

 ---

-## Moving Work Left Is Not the Same as Native Image Compilation
+## Moving Work Left Is Not the Same as Native Image Compilation { #moving-work-left }

 Compile-time framework generation is sometimes confused with ahead-of-time native compilation.